 ● 1949: McCullagh Leasing was founded.

-● Late 1940s: Concept of drop-shipping fleet vehicles was developed.
+● Late 1940s: The concept of drop-shipping fleet vehicles was developed.

 ● Early 1950s: Tire companies began national account billing.